vayun-mathur/Piculator/algorithms/number.md

 ## Large Float Representation

-The Piculator program represents floating point numbers in the following format:
+The Piculator program represents floating point numbers in base 2^32 numbers stored in arrays of 32-bit integers in little-endian order

     BigFloat = sign * ( A[0] + A[1]*base^1 + A[2]*base^2 + A[3]*base^3 + ... ) * base^exp

-The base of the BigFloat object is 10^9.
-This is done to make it easier to display BigFloats in decimal format.

 The array "A" is the mantissa of the BigFloat object.
 It is stored in little-endian order so that:
 + Increasing address leads to increasing "magnitude" of digits.
 (A[0] is the one's digit.
 A[1] is the 10^9's digit... etc...)
 + Carry-propagation goes in the direction of increasing address.
++ A 32-bit based number would have the exact same binary representation in memory

 The array "A" is an array of unsigned 32-bit integers.
 This is because the original Piculator was a 32 bit program, and this has not been updated.
 Changing this will happen, but it doesn't really matter that much, since the most time consuming operations are not